antononcube/Raku-Data-Importers/README-work.md

 ## In brief

-This repository is for a Raku package for the ingestion of different types of data from both URLs and files.
+This repository is for a Raku package for the import and export of different types of data from both URLs and files.
 Automatically deduces the data type from extensions.

-**Remark:** The built-in sub `slurp` is overloaded by definitions of this package.
+**Remark:** The built-in subs `slurp` and `spurt` are overloaded by definitions of this package.
-The corresponding function `data-import` can be also used.
+The corresponding functions `data-import` and `data-export` can be also used.

 The format of the data of the URLs or files can be specified with the named argument "format".
 If `format => Whatever` then the format of the data is implied by the extension of the given URL or file name.

 (Currently) the recognized formats are: CSV, HTML, JSON, Image (png, jpeg, jpg), PDF, Plaintext, Text, XML.

-The functions `slurp` and `data-import` can work with:
+The subs `slurp` and `data-import` can work with:

-- CSV files if ["Text::CSV"](https://raku.land/zef:Tux/Text::CSV), [HMBp1], is installed
+- CSV & TSV files if ["Text::CSV"](https://raku.land/zef:Tux/Text::CSV), [HMBp1], is installed

 - PDF files if ["PDF::Extract"](https://raku.land/zef:Tux/PDF::Extract), [SRp1], is installed

+The subs `spurt` and `data-export` can work with CSV & TSV files if ["Text::CSV"](https://raku.land/zef:Tux/Text::CSV), [HMBp1], is installed

 **Remark:** Since "Text::CSV" is a "heavy" to install package, it is not included in the dependencies of this one.